 In technical drawing, isometric drawing is a very useful technique to show a part in all aspects.
-But sometimes, isometric drawing is mixed with the isometric projection.
-You must know the difference between the isometric projection and the isometric drawing.
-Here we explain the general characteristics of isometric drawing in technical drawings.
+But sometimes, we generally confuse drawing with isometric projection.
+You must know the difference between this projection and this drawing.
+Here we explain the general characteristics of this in technical drawings.

-The difference is the isometric drawing from the isometric projection is the lengths of the lines and other features that constitute the part.
+The difference in this drawing from the projection is the lengths of the lines and other features that constitute the part.
 In ısometric projection, the lines and edges are foreshortened.
-This foreshortened effect shortens the lengths by around 20% in isometric projection.
-But in isometric drawing, these lengths are drawn without shortening.
-The lengths are drawn 100% in the isometric drawing.
-So, the part that isometrically drawn is bigger than the isometrically projected parts.
+This foreshortened effect shortens the lengths by around 20% in this projection.
+But in this method, we draw these lengths without shortening.
+We draw the lengths 100% in this method.
+So, the part that is isometrically drawn is bigger than the projected parts.

-The use of the isometric drawing comes from the easiness.
-Shortening all lengths of a complex part in isometric projection can be hard compared with the isometric drawing.
+The use of this method comes from the easiness.
+Also, shortening all lengths of a complex part in this method can be hard if we compare it with this drawing.

-Like in the isometric projection, isometric axes are used in isometric drawings.
-According to the shape and illustration of the part, the orientation of the isometric axes can be selected.
+Like in this projection, we use isometric axes in this method.
+So, according to the shape and illustration of the part, we can select the orientation of the isometric axes.

 You can see some of the isometric axis orientations that show a basic prismatic part in different views.

-In the technical drawing principle, it is a very common application that the isometric view of the part is shown as the fourth element, besides the other three standard views of the part.
+In the technical drawing principle, it is a very common application that this view of the part is shown as the fourth element, besides the other three standard views of the part.

 Your precious feedbacks are very important to us.